-Today David is preparing for the Spanish holidays with his roscón de reyes recipe!
-This popular Spanish kings' cake starts making an appearance in pastry shop windows around this time of year (mid-November), and is the perfect snack alongside a thick cup of Spanish hot chocolate!
+Get ready for Epiphany or Día de Los Reyes Magos with a traditional roscón de reyes recipe!
+This popular Spanish kings' cake appears in pastry shop windows starting in mid-November, and is the perfect snack alongside a thick cup of Spanish hot chocolate!

-These crown-shaped Kings' cakes fill the windows of pastry shops every winter, and small children rub their hands with glee just waiting to bite into one.
-If they're lucky, they'll even break a tooth on a ceramic figurine of tiny baby Jesus hidden inside the cake!
+These crown-shaped roscón de reyes (Spanish king cakes) fill the windows of pastry shops every winter, and small children rub their hands with glee just waiting to bite into one.
+If they're lucky, they'll even break a tooth on a ceramic figurine of baby Jesus hidden inside the cake!

-The Three Kings' Day (el día de los Reyes Magos) celebrates the Epiphany on January 6th, and is the real Christmas Day (celebration wise) for most Spaniards.
+The Three Kings' Day (el día de los Reyes Magos) celebrates Epiphany on January 6th, and is the real Christmas Day for most Spaniards.
+Families gather for a huge feast, unwrap presents brought by the three kings, and watch a parade of elaborately decorated floats.
+The best part of the feast is the roscón de reyes, or kings' cake, especially when it's served with Spanish hot chocolate.

 Ingredients